 Rachael’s written and preparatory work is widely appreciated by those instructing her for its clear analysis and helpful guidance.
 Rachael often receives praise from the judiciary for her persuasive and well-constructed skeleton arguments.

-Rachael is an experienced criminal practitioner, defending and prosecuting across the spectrum of criminal offences.
-Rachael’s most frequent instructions are to prosecute and defend in allegations of sexual offending, including historic cases, and those involving serious violence.
+Rachael prosecutes and defends across the range of criminal offences, but predominantly allegations of rape, serious sexual offences, and serious violent offences.
 She has a wealth of experience in dealing with vulnerable witnesses, principally children, and has a reputation for doing so sensitively and effectively.
 Rachael has a keen eye for detail, producing successful written arguments involving points of law and procedure.
-Rachael meticulously cross-examines witnesses, making careful use of disclosed material to support the case she presents.
+Rachael meticulously cross-examines witnesses, making careful use of disclosed material to the best advantage of the case she presents.